14ercooper/14erEdit/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

-**Attempted Workarounds (please note if any workarounds were successful**
+**Attempted Workarounds (please note if any workarounds were successful** A clear description of any and all troubleshooting you've already completed.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.